-The College provides academic majors in 16 arts and sciences disciplines, culminating in the Bachelor of Arts degree.
+The College provides 16 academic majors in arts and sciences disciplines, culminating in the Bachelor of Arts or Bachelor of Science degree.
 In addition, combined and joint degree programs are offered in several other disciplines in conjunction with the University's graduate schools and other leading universities including economics, engineering, Jewish education, Jewish studies, mathematics, optometry, physical therapy, physician's assistant, podiatry and social work.